 During the depth of the Great Recession, it became more difficult to get divorced.
 With so many couples struggling financially, trying to maintain two households instead of one simply wasn’t as feasible as it once had been.

 In Florida and across the nation, unhappily married couples confronted this changed reality.
 It affected many people suffering from job loss or whose family businesses were struggling.

-In more recent years, however, the number of divorces is going up back up again as the economy slowing improves.
-We will discuss that development in this two-part post.
+In more recent years, however, the number of divorces is going up back up again as the economy slowly improves.
+We will discuss that development in this post.

 The numbers are quite striking and the timeline is clear.

 The recession officially ended in 2009.
 In 2010, the number of divorces rose.
 They were up again in 2011 and again in 2012.
 Nationally, there were about 2.4 million divorces in 2012.